 Loans Secured by Governmental Pensions or Mutual Pensions, etc., are offered only by JFC (or the Okinawa Development Finance Corporation in Okinawa Prefecture) in accordance with the Act on Loans Rendered by Japan Finance Corporation Secured by Public Officers Pension (Act No. 91 of 1954).
 These loans can be used for a broad range of purposes, including home purchases and business funding.
-A decision was made that new applications will be closed at the end of March 2022 due to the amendment of pension system laws in 2020, with the exception of military pensions and relief pensions.
+New applications were closed at the end of March 2022 due to the amendment of pension system laws in 2020, with the exception of military pensions and relief pensions.